asgeir-s/entrepenator/README.md

 People can work and collaborate on projects and get paid for their efforts, without working for a corporation ("man in the middle").
 Give the power back to developers and optionally to investors.
 Developers can invest in a project by working on it.

 If you have a grat idea, you do not need to go through all the hassle of starting and managing a company.
-Instead, you can start a project and set rules that secure your part of the projects income (e.g.,.
-5% of all profits goes to the idea giver).
+Instead, you can start a project and set rules that secure your part of the projects income (e.g., 5% of all profits goes to the idea giver).

 Have no accountant, no layers, no bosses, no disputes.
 ### Technologies